Schöneberg’s charming Winterfeldtplatz is home to one of Berlin’s finest farmers’ markets…

-The majority of the square was destroyed in the war but it still possesses a curious architectural mix, from the 60s-style social housing that runs along one side to distinctive landmarks like the red-brick St. Matthias church, one of the few free-standing Catholic churches in Berlin, and the residential house (and associated buildings) constructed by renowned ‘green’ architect Hinrich Baller.
+The majority of the square was destroyed in the war but still possesses a curious architectural mix, from the 60s-style social housing that runs along one side to distinctive landmarks like the red-brick St. Matthias church, one of the few free-standing Catholic churches in Berlin, and the residential house (and associated buildings) constructed by renowned local architect Hinrich Baller.

 Looking for something more exotic?
-Make your way to the Brazilian Imbiss, which serves up hearty lunch-friendly dishes like feijoada, ximxim de galinha and snacks like pão de queijo (cheese and bread balls).
+Make your way to the Brazilian Imbiss, which serves up hearty dishes like feijoada, ximxim de galinha and snacks like pão de queijo (cheese and bread balls).

-Home-made Leberkäse, Oma Emma’s fantastic marmalades, La Praline’s Swedish ineffable chocolate, delis selling everything from fresh Italian pasta and yellow tomatoes from Campagna, salami and chorizo specialists…
+Despite being best known for its abundance of plants and flowers, which you’ll find in abundance all over the market, there’s plenty more to taste as you stroll.
+Home-made Leberkäse, Oma Emma’s fantastic marmalades, La Praline’s Swedish chocolate, delis selling everything from fresh Italian pasta and yellow tomatoes from Campagna, salami and chorizo specialists…

 If you’re not struggling with heavy bags of goodies (unlikely) or if you manage a stroll before shopping, you can also explore some of the history in the area.

-On Maassenstraße you’ll find plaques commemorating previous residents like Nobel Literature prize-winning poet and playwright Nelly Sachs (number twelve) and Wilhelm Furtwangler, widely considered to be one of the twentieth Century’s finest symphonic and operatic conductors.
+On Maassenstraße you’ll find plaques commemorating previous residents like Nobel Literature prize-winning poet and playwright Nelly Sachs (number twelve) and Wilhelm Furtwangler, widely considered to be one of the twentieth century’s finest symphonic and operatic conductors.